swagger-api/swagger-inflector/README.md

 curl -L https://raw.githubusercontent.com/swagger-api/swagger-inflector/master/setup.sh | project=my-project bash
 ```

-This will download everything you need to start editing and running a swagger-inflector based project.
+This will download everything you need to start editing and running a Swagger Inflector based project.
 See the output of the command for instructions.

 ### Components